ActronikaSAS/dev.actronika.com/resources.md

 ### API Documentation

-In this document, you will find the data structure to communicate with the Tactronik system through the communication protocols.
+In this document, you will find the description of the two libraries used to communicate with the Tactronik system through the communication protocols.
+You can find the source code of these two libraries on our github :
+- Simple Message Protocol Library (libsmp) : <https://github.com/ActronikaSAS/libsmp>
+- Tactronik UART Protocol (libtup) : <https://github.com/ActronikaSAS/libtup>

-- You can download it [here](/resources/documentations/api/Tactronik-API_Documentation-v1.0.pdf) (Right-click - Save link as).
+- You can download the document [here](/resources/documentations/api/Tactronik-API_Documentation-v2.0.pdf) (Right-click - Save link as).

 ### Haptic Library Documentation